 Impact DataSource has published a new national TEA map compiling various data elements.
 The map is intended to be a useful tool in evaluating a potential site and aggregates BLS, OMB and other data to assist in this process.

 - 2014 Annual Bureau of Labor Statistics (BLS) Unemployment Data for

 - County Data

 - City and Town Data (with populations over 25k)

-- An estimate of 2013 annual unemployment for census tracts using a common census-share calculation that is described on our website.
+- An estimate of 2014 annual unemployment for census tracts using a common census-share calculation that is described in the map details.

 - MSA status according to the Office of Management and Budget for each county.

 Each state has its own process to obtain an official certification and may use slightly different data points for the census tract unemployment calculation.
 The map is for informational purposes only and its data cannot be submitted to the USCIS or state agencies for purposes of certifying a TEA.